deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 ![](figures/figures_25_0.png)

-> 🔼 Figure 8 shows 16 consecutive frames of an unconditonally generated dynamic LiDAR scene from the Occ3D-Waymo dataset showcasing the model's ability to generate realistic and detailed dynamic scenes.
+> 🔼 Figure 1 illustrates the DynamicCity framework, showcasing its ability to generate diverse and large-scale 4D LiDAR scenes from dynamic environments.
 > <details>
 > <summary>read the caption</summary>
-> Figure 8: Unconditional Dynamic Scene Generation Results.
-We provide qualitative examples of a total of 16 consectutive frames generated by DynamicCity on the Occ3D-Waymo (Tian et al., 2023) dataset.
-Best viewed in colors and zoomed-in for additional details.
+> Figure 1: Dynamic LiDAR scene generation from DynamicCity.
+We introduce a new LiDAR generation model that generates diverse 4D scenes of large spatial scales (80 × 80 × 6.4 meter³) and long sequential modeling (up to 128 frames), enabling a diverse set of downstream applications.
+For more examples, kindly refer to our Project Page: https://dynamic-city.github.io.
 > </details>

 ![](figures/figures_26_0.png)

-> 🔼 Figure 14 shows the results of dynamic inpainting on 16 consecutive frames from the CarlaSC dataset, demonstrating the model's ability to seamlessly regenerate masked regions while maintaining consistency with the surrounding scene.
+> 🔼 The figure shows before-and-after images of dynamic inpainting results using DynamicCity on the CarlaSC dataset, demonstrating the model's ability to seamlessly regenerate masked regions while maintaining consistency with the original scene.
 > <details>
 > <summary>read the caption</summary>
 > Figure 14: Dynamic Inpainting Results.
 We provide qualitative examples of a total of 16 consecutive frames generated by DynamicCity on the CarlaSC (Wilson et al., 2022) dataset.
 Best viewed in colors and zoomed-in for additional details.